SciFiDryer/ProtocolWhisperer/README.md

 https://github.com/EPICSTools/etherip

+## Logging data with JDBC plugins

+The currently supported datalog drivers are sqlite and MySQL.
+To use them, download the appropriate JDBC jar file and put it in the plugins folder.
+The next time ProtocolWhisperer is launched, you will see an option for it in datalogging.

 ## Building from source

 This is a NetBeans project.
 It can be built by pulling it in the NetBeans IDE or manually compiling.
 The project requires the JLibModbus and EtherIP jars.